-To claim unscheduled commercial transport costs, parliamentarians lodge a claim via PEMS, or complete the unscheduled commercial transport form.
+To claim unscheduled commercial transport costs, including taxis and regulated ride sharing expenses, parliamentarians lodge a Charter/Hire claim via PEMS, or complete the unscheduled commercial transport form available on IPEA's website.
 Claims must be submitted with a copy of the tax invoice unless the travel is arranged through CTM.

-If a parliamentarian books unscheduled commercial transport directly with the provider, IPEA's payment terms are 30 days from receipt of a completed claim with the relevant invoice.
+If a parliamentarian books unscheduled commercial transport directly with the provider, IPEA's payment terms are 20 days from receipt of a completed claim with the relevant invoice.